 - The Governance - Council of Digital Economy and the Fourth Industrial Revolution

 - The implementation of the MyDIGITAL is steered by the Council of Digital Economy and the Fourth Industrial Revolution (MED4IRN), under the stewardship of YAB Prime Minister of Malaysia.

 - The Council is supported by six (6) clusters to focus on key development in the areas of:

-- Economic Competitiveness: spearheaded by the Senior Minister of International Trade and Industry;
+- Economic Competitiveness: spearheaded by the Minister of Investment, Trade and Industry;

-- Data and Digital Infrastructure: headed by Minister of Communications and Multimedia
+- Data and Digital Infrastructure: headed by Minister of Communications and Digital

 - Emerging Technology: chaired by Minister of Science, Technology and Innovation;